March 3, 2025

 • “Are you a magnet for bugs like mosquitoes and ticks?
 We have a product that'll keep those bloodsuckers at bay.”

-Step 4: Stay on message
+Step 4: Stay focused on your core message

-Step 5: Tell a story
+Step 5: Structure your video script as a story

-Step 6: Keep it concise
+Step 6: Keep your video script concise

-Step 7: Include a call to action
+Step 7: Include a clear call to action

-Step 8: Edit your script
+Step 8: Edit and refine your video script

-6 tips for writing great video scripts
+6 tips for creating professional video scripts

-Start with a strong hook
+Start with a compelling video hook

 Just as first impressions are important when meeting new people, the intro of your script needs to grab the attention of your viewers.
 Remember: you have a limited time to convince people not to skip to the next video.
 Don't save your best stuff for the end—people may not wait around to see it.
 Put it right up front in the beginning.

-Create a story arc
+Develop a complete story arc

 Your script should have an organized train of thought.
 Even if it's a fifteen-second ad, there should be a beginning, a middle, and an end.
 That way there will be something for your audience to take away from watching your video.